sharpclone/Word2Mp3/README.md

 You can also compile it on your system :

-1.For windows you can use Dev-Cpp and add compile the windows version
+1.For windows you can use Dev-Cpp and compile the windows version

-2.For mac you can just use clang and it should find the provided curl library
+2.For mac you can just use clang and include -lcurl

 3.For linux you should install a package named libcurl and execute the script BuildScriptWithGCC&libcurl or just copy the code from it